rsyncOSX/rsyncuidocs/content/en/docs/calendar.md

 Its primary function is to automate selected synchronization of tasks as long as RsyncUI is alive.
 It *may* prove useful for users who require scheduled  synchronization of data during work.
 RsyncUI may be minimized or not the active window and the timer will still work.

-*But if you leave your Mac and it goes to sleep, the timer will not work.*
+*But if you leave your Mac and it goes to sleep, the timer will not work.* There is more info in blog "Timer and Calendar".

 #### Add schedule